What is an STD?

 There is no single test that can screen for all STDs.
 However, many STD tests often include:

-- Urine samples are often used to test for chlamydia and gonorrhea.
+- Urine samples (often used to test for chlamydia and gonorrhea)

-- You may be examined for signs of infection, like sores or discharge.
+- Physical exam for signs of infection, such as sores or discharge

-- Blood samples are often used to test for HIV, herpes and syphilis
+- Blood samples (often used to test for HIV, herpes and syphilis)

 How much is an STD test?

 The cost of an STD test varies, depending on whether the patient has insurance.
-FastMed Urgent Care keeps our cost for STD testing as low as possible.
-The price is well worth it—the effects of most STIs can be minimized if caught early, and prevented from spreading to others.
-Click Here to learn more about the cost of STD Testing at FastMed.
+FastMed keeps our cost for STD testing as low as possible.
+The price is well worth it—the effects of most STDs can be minimized if caught early, and prevented from spreading to others.

 Where to get tested for STDs?

-FastMed Urgent Care offers STD tests 7 days a week, 365 days a year with no appointment needed.
+FastMed offers STD tests with no appointment needed.
 We are open with extended hours, making it easy for you to come in at a time that fits your schedule.
 If you are diagnosed, we’ll recommend the best course of STD treatment.
 There is no cure for some STDs, but many STDs can be treated with antibiotics or other prescription medications.
 Treatment can also minimize the chance of spreading an STI to your partner.
-The next time you find yourself asking “Where is there STD testing near me?”, find your nearest FastMed location here.
+The next time you find yourself asking “Where is there STD testing near me?”, simply call, click or walk in to your nearest FastMed location.

 * The content presented on this page is not intended to diagnose health problems or take the place of professional medical care.